CUBRID/cubrid-manual/en/sql/partition.rst

 The partition **PROMOTE** statement is allowed only on range and list-partitioned tables.
 Since users do not control how data is distributed among hash partitions, promoting such a partition does not make sense.

-When the partition is promoted to a standalone table, this table inherits the data and local indexes only.
+When the partition is promoted to a standalone table, this table inherits the data and ordinary indexes only.
 The following constraints are not available on the promoted partition:

 *   Primary Key
 *   Foreign key